nadunwee/nadunwee/README.md

 ### About me 🙋‍♂️

-I am a Undergraduate Software Engineer at SLIIT from Sri Lanka 🌍.
+I am an Undergraduate Software Engineer at SLIIT from Sri Lanka 🌍.
 I love to code my ideas to life, creating reliable and unique applications that are a joy to use.
-I'm also very passionate about DevOps Enigeering and would like to be in this feild in the future ✨
+I'm also very passionate about DevOps and Cloud, and would like to explore opportunities in this field in the future ✨

 - 📮 Email: weerakkody.kn@gmail.com
 - 📫 LinkedIn: https://www.linkedin.com/in/nadunweerakkody/